 Accidents can happen anytime, anywhere – whether a concern is merely a small scratch or as serious as a broken bone – first aid is needed to prevent further impairment.
-For this reason, enrolling in a first aid training class for a CPR certification can definitely equip a person with ample knowledge in case of an accident.
+For this reason, enrolling in a first aid training class for CPR/AED training can definitely equip a person with ample knowledge in case of an accident.

 However, people who have CPR certification or an online CPR certification are not the only ones who should have certain first aid tools on hand.
 To be prepared for any sudden medical concerns, here are some helpful items that should always be included in your first aid kit.

 These tiny helpers are not just for cosmetic procedures like plucking the brows, hence, they can also be a handy medical tool.
 Even the most basic of kits must contain a precise pair of tweezers.
 You can use this to remove debris such as grass, dirt, or thorns to a person to ultimately relieve the pain and discomfort that he/she feels.

 If you have a CPR certification, then you would know that scissors are truly essential, not just for an art kit, but also for first aid situations.
 Initially, scissors are used for opening containers and packages of other supplies.
 Plus, it also doubles in customizing the size of gauze pads, medical tapes, and even bandages.